 We recommend eating at least one meal, whether it be lunch or dinner in town.
 We enjoyed a hearty lunch at Swagman Bar, a no-fuss craft beer pub near the center of town.
 Our meals were delicious and we are always down to sample a new craft beer.

 This is also where you can shop or pick up any last minute items you may have forgotten on your getaway to Sligo Ireland or check out some of the sites in town including the Sligo Abbey or Sligo Cathedral.

 *If you visit during peak season before the end of August you can do a walking tour of Sligo starting at the Sligo Tourist Office weekdays and Saturdays at 11 am.
 They cover the town while sharing some of the history including why Sligo has ties with Dracula!

 One of the two iconic hills in Sligo Ireland is Knocknarea.
-The 1,000 ft limestone hill, or mountain, is a part of the natural skyline of Sligo and has a scenic drive around the entire hill overlooking and situated between Sligo and Ballysadare Bays.
+The 1,000 ft limestone hill, or mountain, is a part of the natural skyline of Sligo.
+It has a scenic drive around the entire hill and is situated between Sligo and Ballysadare Bays.

 There are more megalithic tombs on Knocknarea as well as the burial site for Queen Maeve of Connacht.

 After witnessing the views you can understand why this landscape inspired famous Irish poet, Yeats.